Weaning – a critical component of herd management

 Vaccination for clostridial diseases (‘5 in 1’) should occur at branding and weaning (assuming that these aren’t more than six weeks apart) for maximum protection.
 Weaners which have not received a ‘5 in 1’ at branding should be vaccinated the day they enter the yards.
 It is not recommended to give more than two vaccines at once.
 Tick fever vaccination at the same time as ‘5 in 1’ is not recommended.
 Weaners should not be vaccinated for tick fever just before trucking as it can induce a vaccine-induced tick fever.
 A single shot botulism vaccination for juvenile cattle is recommended at branding, or at weaning if missed at branding.

 Hygiene is very important when branding and castrating weaners.
 Ear marking pliers, castrating knives and dehorning equipment should be placed in disinfectant at branding time, in between usage on each weaner.
 For health reasons do not brand, earmark, castrate or dehorn calves until just before leaving the yards.
-For more information see Husbandry.
+For more information see Weaning.

 What weight to wean a calf?